girlscript/winter-of-contributing/Python/common_mistakes_&_errors_in_python_programming/README.md

 In this article we will cover few of the most common mistakes that one can make while programming in python.
 Discussing these errors could be really helpful as a lot of the times  getting continuous errors while trying to solve a problem is very **frustrating** especially for newbie programmers and all the programmers agree upon this.

 # Errors/mistakes covered are:
--EOF/NZEC error (found when using online coding platform compilers like codechef, hackerrank) -Misusing expressions as defaults for function arguments -Using class variables incorrectly
+- EOF/NZEC error (found when using online coding platform compilers like codechef, hackerrank)
+- Misusing expressions as defaults for function arguments
+- Using class variables incorrectly
--Misunderstanding Python scope rules
+- Misunderstanding Python scope rules
--Modifying a list while iterating over it
+- Modifying a list while iterating over it
--Name clashing with Python Standard Library modules -Failing to address differences between Python 2 and Python 3 -Misusing the __del__ method
+- Name clashing with Python Standard Library modules
+- Failing to address differences between Python 2 and Python 3
+- Misusing the __del__ method
--'#' does not make the program ignore everything written ahead of the hashtag -Mistakes in Indentation
+- '#' does not make the program ignore everything written ahead of the hashtag
+- Mistakes in Indentation

 # 1.)
 EOF/NZEC error (found when using online coding platform compilers like codechef, hackerrank):